arusher999/Semester-Project---Advanced-Topics-in-CS/README.md

 Part 01 - VR Setup and Hand Presence ✅

-Part 02 - Building the Environment ✅
+Part 02 - Building the Environment ✅ - This is basically always a WIP as we continuously improve the environment.

 Part 03 - Grab and Throw  ✅